Fruit tree tortrix moth (Archips podana (Scolopi)

 |pyrethrins||no||h, i||ed||d||0 or 1 – Varies with product||Varies with product||50|

 |Keys: 1CSI=chitin synthesis inhibitor, JHA=juvenile hormone analogue 2c=caterpillars, ftt=fruit tree tortrix, sft=summer fruit tortrix, t=tortrix 3d=dangerous, ed=extremely dangerous, h=harmful, i=irritant, t=toxic, u=no hazard specified|

 Control in organic orchards

 Fruit tree tortrix moth often causes significant fruit damage in organic orchards.

-- If control measures are necessary, sprays of Bacillus thuringiensis (Dipel) or, if it is permitted in organic production, spinosad (Tracer) should be applied in the same way as in conventional orchards (see ‘Biological and chemical control’ ).
+- If control measures are necessary, sprays of Bacillus thuringiensis (Dipel DF) or, if it is permitted in organic production, spinosad (Tracer) should be applied in the same way as in conventional orchards (see ‘Biological and chemical control’ ).